Streamlining .NET Development: Building a CI/CD Pipeline with GitLab Runner, Docker Swarm, and Portainer

 Go to your GitLab project and navigate to:

-Settings > CI / CD > Runners
+Settings > CI / CD > Runners.

-Here, you’ll find the registration token, which is needed to register the runner.Register the Runner
+Here, you’ll find the registration token, which is needed to register the runner.

-Run the following command to register the GitLab Runner:sudo gitlab-runner register
+Run the following command to register the GitLab Runner:sudo gitlab-runner registerThe system will ask for the following details:

 GitLab instance URL: e.g.,

-Registration token: The token from your GitLab project
+https://gitlab.example.com/Registration token: The token from your GitLab project

 Description: Name for your runner